THE STORY OF

 This was the

-third official radio broadcast for Cabel T-B. It was recorded in
+3rd official radio broadcast for Cabel T-B. It was recorded on a

-late winter/early spring of 1985 on 215 Brinwood drive in Houma, LA.
+Saturday in April of 1985 on 215 Brinwood drive in Houma, LA.
+This

-This recording was called "Out of it" because
+recording was called "Out of it" because it would

-it would be the first broadcast made while Dino was totally drunk.
+be the first broadcast made while Dino was totally drunk.
+This broadcast,

-This broadcast, like the last one, was recorded on a 60 minute tape that
+like the last one, was recorded on a 60 minute tape that was originally

-was originally used in Lafayette and almost made it full but falls short
+used in Lafayette and almost made it full but falls short ending at 55

-ending at 55 minutes.
-This recording includes the first appearance
+everything down).
+This recording includes the first appearance of

 ever used and this tradition would continue all the way to 2008!